ajith-xilinx/HITNet/README.md

 There might be end2end performance issues when deploying the HitModel on the DPU using WeGO due to:

 * Currently, DPU supports only a limit set of operators [Supported-Operators-and-DPU-Limitations](https://docs.xilinx.com/r/en-US/ug1414-vitis-ai/Supported-Operators-and-DPU-Limitations)
-* For those operators that not supported by the DPU, WeGO will dispatch them to CPU side for execution to enable a flexiable deployment workflow.
+* For those operators that not supported by the DPU, WeGO will dispatch them to CPU side for execution to enable a flexible deployment workflow.
 * Currently, HitNet model has many operators *not* supported by DPU: aten::clone, aten::sub, aten::constant_pad_nd, aten::lekay_relu(with factor 0.2), aten::slice etc.
 * For the model with input size 540x960, after partition, there will be 26 CPU subgrahs and 25 DPU subgraphs
-* Due to this, the large amounts of data transfer overhead occurs between host and deivce
+* Due to this, the large amounts of data transfer overhead occurs between host and device
 * For each DPU subgraph's execution, WeGO needs to perform transpose operations for both its input and output tensors
 * This is consuming a lot of time as there are many DPU subgrahps and the size of input/output tensor size is large
 * This memory layout difference between DPU and PyTorch ( NHWC vs NCHW ) will degrade the performance further

-### Future Improvments that are in Plan to boost the Performance of HITNet Model :
+### Future Improvements that are in Plan to boost the Performance of HITNet Model :

 * Upgrade both DPU IP and xcompiler to cover more operator types
   * Eg. aten::leaky_relu ( with factor 0.2 ), aten::constant_pad_nd, etc.
   * This will drastically improve the performance as we reducing the Bandwidth load requirement between DPU & CPU
-* Optimize Transpose operation by either supporting it in DPU directly or integrating WeGO with ZenDNN to leverage AMD-CPU highly-optimzed transpose kernels
+* Optimize Transpose operation by either supporting it in DPU directly or integrating WeGO with ZenDNN to leverage AMD-CPU highly-optimized transpose kernels